-A couple more miles of hiking and we've hit the boundary.
-By 9:30 p.m. we're tucked away in our tents.
-Tomorrow, we enter CDT national park number – number one was Rocky Mountain National Park in Colorado.
+A couple more miles of hiking and we’ve hit the boundary.
+By 9:30 p.m. we’re tucked away in our tents.
+Tomorrow, we enter CDT National Park number – number one which is Rocky Mountain National Park in Colorado.

 CDT Day 97: Yellowstone (Arrive Grant Village, WY)

 Getting into a national park is (generally) just a step below arriving in town (i.e. it’s incredibly exciting).
 After about ten minutes of hiking, we enter Yellowstone with little fanfare – there’s a small trailside sign letting us know that we’re entering, but that’s it.

 The trail here is a lot less well-marked and maintained than I would expect in a national park.
 I guess this southern bit of Yellowstone doesn’t get much foot traffic as it’s fairly far from any trailhead.
 We end up having to get our feet wet at a stream crossing shortly after entering the park – where’s all the infrastructure, huh?
 Is the National Parks Service going to replace my now-ruined hiking shoes?